camunda/camunda/docs/src/getting-started/deploy-a-workflow.md

     Partition 0 : Leader
 ```

+For all Zeebe-related operations moving forward, we'll be using Zeebe's command-line interface (CLI).
+In a real-world deployment, you likely wouldn't rely on the CLI to send messages or create job workers.
+Rather, you would embed Zeebe clients in worker microservices that connect to the Zeebe engine.

+But for the sake of keeping this guide simple (and language agnostic), we're going to use the CLI.

-OK, we just double-checked that our broker is running as expected.
-Next, we'll deploy the workflow model we created in the previous section.
+Next, we'll deploy our workflow model via the CLI.
+We'll deploy the workflow model we created in the previous section.

 **Linux**